 At this time, we do not have any immediate vaccine resources for FSU distribution in Bay county or Sarasota county but encourage employees to check with their medical providers for local resources.
 We will communicate when additional resources have been identified.

 The vaccine is not mandatory.
 Employees and students will be able to choose whether they receive it; although, we strongly encourage participation to protect yourselves, your loved ones, and other members of the University community.

-Will social distancing and mask wearing still be mandated after I am vaccinated?
+Will social distancing and mask-wearing still be recommended after I am vaccinated?